telefonicaid/fiware-orion/archive/xml/README.md

 and test harness fragments were compliant with NGSI XSD).

 In addition, the following XML-based unit tests were removed.
-If you want to have a look to them, have a look to code just before merging PR #2104 (this is the commit number: https://github.com/telefonicaid/fiware-orion/commit/d6969490c8db77b2147fccbd986aab49303b5e8c).
+If you want to have a look to them, have a look at code just before merging PR #2104 (this is the commit number: https://github.com/telefonicaid/fiware-orion/commit/d6969490c8db77b2147fccbd986aab49303b5e8c).

 Deleted files containing only XML-based unit tests: